zpz/zpz.github.io/_posts/2024-05-16-python-mp-manager-2.md

 {% endhighlight %}

 This fixes the problem.
-After these changes, the few mentions to the manager reference in the proxy object seem to be inconsequential, hence it may be okay to remove the parameer `manager` to `BaseProxy.__init__`.
+After these changes, the few mentions to the manager object in the proxy object seem to be inconsequential, hence it may be okay to remove the parameer `manager` to `BaseProxy.__init__`.

 ## Nested proxies